BananaStats/stats220/README.md

 ### [Published website](https://bananastats.github.io/stats220/)

 ## *Purpose*:
 This repo is for sharing my completed assignment works for stats 220, a second year university paper.
 For Assignment 1, I created a meme with panda.
+This repo is to be updated.